richardtallent/EPPlus/README.md

-# RT.Excel
+# RT.Spreadsheet

-RT.Excel is a fork of EPPlus 4.5.3.3, the final LGPL version of that library.
+RT.Spreadsheet is a fork of EPPlus 4.5.3.3, the final LGPL version of that library.

 For support, new features, etc., **please support Jan's new commercial version of EPPlus**, hosted at https://github.com/EPPlusSoftware/EPPlus.
 You can also find a link there to the old (now frozen in time) verion of 4.5.3.3.